matifr/TEMo_RNAseq/README.md

 ## Project Aims
 1. To compare the transcriptional profiles of circulating monocytes coming from breast and endometrial cancer patients to healthy individuals as well as between cancer types.

-2. To identify a diagnostic signature and develop a classification model for stratification of cancer patients.
+2. Identify a diagnostic signature and develop a classification model for stratification of cancer patients.

-3. To validate the robustness of the diagnostic signature on independent patient cohorts as well as datasets of monocytes from different cancer types.
+3. Validate the robustness of the diagnostic model on independent patient cohort as well as datasets from monocytes from non cancer datasets.

+4.

 ## Methods